Prime, Ward & King: Services

 Among their biggest clients was Baring Brothers, a British merchant bank based in London that was the world's second oldest merchant bank founded in 1762 and owned by the German-originated Baring family of merchants and bankers.

 In 1823, Baring bought Erie Canal bonds through the firm, causing other international investors to do the same.
 The success of the Canal bonds caused the firm to take the lead in financing American expansion out west.

-After the financial crisis of 1836 to 1837, the Bank of England in an effort to assist New York City banks in resuming specie payment, confided a loan of almost 5 million dollars of gold to the firm which was considered a remarkable sign of confidence.
+After the financial crisis of 1836 to 1837, the Bank of England, in an effort to assist New York City banks in resuming specie payment, confided a loan of almost 5 million dollars of gold to the firm, which was considered a remarkable sign of confidence.
+Samuel Ward III was made President of the Bank of Commerce in New York, a predecessor of the bank later known as J.P.
+Morgan & Co., in 1839.

 Timeline

 The firm was known by various names throughout its existence, including: